Accessing the homogeneity scale with 21 cm intensity mapping surveys: Beam effects in configuration space

-The signal measured by a radio telescope is a convolution of the true sky signal with the instrument beam.
-According to the convolution theorem, this relationship simplifies to a multiplication in Fourier (or harmonic) space.
-Consequently, the observed power spectrum is simply the true sky power spectrum multiplied by the squared Fourier transform of the beam profile, which causes a damping effect on specific angular scales \citep{Blake:2019}.
+The signal measured by a radio telescope corresponds to the convolution, in configuration space, of the true sky signal with the instrumental beam.
+According to the convolution theorem, this real-space convolution translates into a simple multiplicative relationship in Fourier-space \citep{jasche2009digital}.
+Consequently, the observed power spectrum is given by the intrinsic sky power spectrum multiplied by the squared modulus of the Fourier transform of the beam profile, introducing a scale-dependent damping of the clustering signal \citep{Blake:2019}.
 This damping primarily suppresses power in the transverse Fourier modes ($k_{\perp}$).
-While frequency-dependent features can be expected to affect the parallel modes ($k_{\parallel}$) in the beam profile \citep{Matshawule:2021}, it can be regarded as second order effect in the present study, since the analysis of the transverse modes contains enough information to access the transition to homogeneity.
+While frequency-dependent features can be expected to affect the parallel modes ($k_{\parallel}$) in the beam profile \citep{Matshawule:2021}, this can be regarded as second order effect in the present study, since the analysis of the transverse modes contains sufficient information to access the transition to homogeneity.